 West Fraser is an active member of the innovative Foothills Landscape Management Forum partnership, which brings together the energy, forest and government sectors operating in the Berland Smoky region.
-The Forum members were awarded with a “Shared Footprints” Award for our collaborative efforts.
+The Forum members were awarded with a “Shared Footprints” Award from the Alberta Emerald Foundation for our collaborative efforts.
 Here’s some background about integrated land management activities in West Fraser’s Hinton Forest Management Area, which includes a portion of the Berland Smoky region:

 WORKING TOGETHER TO MINIMIZE IMPACTS IN ALBERTA’S BERLAND SMOKY REGION